Disclosure: Hosting Canada is community-supported. We may earn a commission when you make a purchase through one of our links. Learn more.

 What are the Alternatives?

 You shouldn’t need a big wallet in order to launch a website nowadays, especially if you are running it primarily as a hobby project.
-And that’s why we can’t recommend InMotion as a top cloud hosting option.
+And that’s why we can’t recommend InMotion as a top shared host.
 Their features and service don’t justify the prices you will be required to pay.

 SiteGround is our top recommendation for people looking to launch a new website on the cloud.
 As you can see from the metrics below, SiteGround has proven to offer better reliability and faster connection speeds than any of our tests with InMotion.